mtumilowicz/rust-rocket-workshop/README.txt

     * can have methods
     * rust prohibits match expressions that do not cover all possible values
 ## error handling
+* two categories
+    * recoverable
+        * example: file not found error
+    * unrecoverable
+        * always symptoms of bugs
+        * example: trying to access a location beyond the end of an array
 * panic
     * kind of error that should never happen
         * example: integer division by zero